espressif/esp-at/docs/en/AT_Command_Examples/classic_bluetooth_at_examples.rst

   The default firmware does not support Classic Bluetooth commands, please refer to :doc:`../Compile_and_Develop/how_to_enable_at_classic_bluetooth` to enable Classic Bluetooth commands.

-Establish SPP connection between phone (or PC) and ESP32 in Normal Transmission mode with IO capability set to NoInputNoOutput
+Establish SPP connection between phone (or PC) and {IDF_TARGET_NAME} in Normal Transmission mode with IO capability set to NoInputNoOutput
 ------------------------------------------------------------------------------------------------------------------------------------------

-In this example, mobile phone or PC is master and ESP32 is slave.
+In this example, mobile phone or PC is master and {IDF_TARGET_NAME} is slave.
 The example shows how to establish SPP connection.

 #.
 Classic Bluetooth initialization.